Information For Prospective Students

 Admission cannot be deferred.
 Applicants must indicate the semester in which they wish to begin the program.
 If an applicant does not enroll in the semester admitt, the offer of admission is voided.
 If an applicant decides to enter the program at a later time, a new application must be submitted.

 Approximately 120 students are supported by graduate research assistantships on research grants and contracts.
 Research assistants usually work on projects that lead to thesis or dissertation topics.
-For the 2011-2012 academic year, stipends for graduate research assistants range from $18,000 to $19,445.
+Stipends are the same for RA's and TA's.

 In addition to the stipends, teaching and research assistantships cover tuition for up to 10 credits per semester and provide health insurance coverage under the same University benefits plan enjoyed by staff and faculty.
 Many students also receive summer support.